Property Division Lawyers in Pasadena

 Our Family Law Firm Protects Your Property Interests in a Divorce

-If you want to bypass a contested divorce and avoid the stress of court interference, you and your spouse may be able to negotiate a Marital Settlement Agreement that includes all property to be divided.
+If you can bypass a contested divorce and avoid the stress and cost of court interference, you and your spouse may be able to negotiate a Marital Settlement Agreement that includes all property to be divided.
 Once all of the necessary documentation and analyses are completed, the property division often does not need to be tried in front of a judge.

 If dividing assets in an uncontested divorce, the following measures should be taken: